canonical/kafka-k8s-operator/docs/explanation/e-hardening.md

 In the following we provide guidance on how to harden your deployment using:

-1. Base Images
+1. Base images
-2. Kafka and ZooKeeper Security Upgrades
+2. Charmed operator security upgrades
 3. Encryption
 4. Authentication
-5. Monitoring and Auditing
+5. Monitoring and auditing

 ### Base images